kubrayill/ache-donepezil-docking/README.md

 ## Analysis
-Contacts from all docking poses were aggregated and grouped by residue name, residue number, and chain identifier.
+Contacts from all docking poses were gathered and grouped by residue name, residue number, and chain identifier.
 Residues were ranked based on their frequency of occurrence across all poses.
 Higher contact frequency was interpreted as stronger or more stable involvement in ligand binding.

 ---